spgarbet/corona/README.md

 * January 22: “We have it totally under control.
 It’s one person coming in from China.
 It’s going to be just fine.”
 * February 2: “We pretty much shut it down coming in from China.”
+* February 10: “A lot of people think that goes away in April with the heat.
+As the heat comes in.
+Typically that will go away in April.
+We're in great shape, though.“
 * February 24: “The Coronavirus is very much under control in the USA… Stock Market starting to look very good to me!”
 * February 25: “CDC and my Administration are doing a GREAT job of handling Coronavirus.”
 * February 25: “I think that's a problem that’s going to go away… They have studied it.
 They know very much.
 In fact, we’re very close to a vaccine.”